 Best Customizable: BlueStar RCS30SBV2 30-Inch Sealed Burner Series Stainless Steel Gas Range

-What We Like: Super-powerful stove, super-powerful broiler, professional-looking range with more than 1000 different color and finish options
+What We Love: Super-powerful stove, super-powerful broiler, professional-looking range with more than 1000 different color and finish options

-What We Don’t Like: Very expensive, not a lot of extra features
+What We Don’t Love: Very expensive, not a lot of extra features

 Bluestar might not be the most recognizable brand in this list of oven ranges but it deserves to be.
 Not only is this unit powerful with the front to burners topping out at a blazing 21,000 BTUs, but it has sleek grates that allow you to move your pot all over the stovetop.